buildkite-plugins/docker-buildkite-plugin/README.md

 ## Example

-The following pipeline will run `yarn install` and `yarn test` inside a Docker container using the [node:7 Docker image](https://hub.docker.com/_/node/):
+The following pipeline will run `yarn install` and `yarn run test` inside a Docker container using the [node:7 Docker image](https://hub.docker.com/_/node/):

 ```yml
 steps: